Create a workflow for an effective content strategy

 For example, notifying a specific group of people, extracting keywords automatically, or translating texts to different languages.
 Anything is possible.
-Kontent is an API-first product so connecting your content to other apps or platforms like Zapier is not a problem.
+Kontent is an API-first product so connecting your content to other apps, platforms like Zapier or Azure functions, is not a problem.

 2. Design your workflow

 Designing your workflow should, ideally, follow up on your permission model and its research on existing and aspirational content flow.
 Draw how you'd imagine the workflow should work.